Jamlee/fc/README.md

 ## Features

-- Paying for ec2 when only you using fastvpn
+- paying for ec2 when only you using fastvpn
 - encrypted data transfer

 ## Usage